-The course lecturer has a responsibility towards all Teaching Support Staff on their course: in particular to provide them with appropriate guidance and support so that they can best fulfil their roles.
+The course lecturer has a responsibility towards all Teaching Support Providers on their course: in particular to provide them with appropriate guidance and support so that they can best fulfil their roles.

 5.2 Academic oversight for courses

 The School has developed a one-year long training programme open to all students and staff with current teaching roles including tutoring, demonstrating, marking or TA.
-TSS are required to attend the essential training sessions before commencing work, although more advanced optional sessions are also available.
-All TSS training attendance will be paid at the regular hourly rate.
+TSP are required to attend the essential mandatory training sessions before commencing work, although more advanced optional sessions are also available.
+All TSP training attendance will be paid at the regular hourly rate.

 5.4 Peer support networks

-The School anticipates extending the current TSS training programme to establish a “buddy network” in the future for Teaching Support Staff, to allow TSS to obtain peer support, and to represent their interests towards the School and University.
+The School anticipates extending the current TSP training programme to establish a “buddy network” in the future for Teaching Support Providers, to allow TSP to obtain peer support, and to represent their interests towards the School and University.

 5.5 Complaints and grievances